-Last March we had the spring board meeting of the General Assembly Mission Council of the Presbyterian Church, U.S.A.
+Last March, we had the spring board meeting of the General Assembly Mission Council of the Presbyterian Church, U.S.A.
 (The Kronicler is vice-chair of this body.
-During plenary, there are forty members, about fifteen corresponding members, and a few dozen staff, press, and other observers ... easily more than 100 people in the room.)
+During the plenary, there are forty members, about fifteen corresponding members, and a few dozen staff, press, and other observers ... easily more than 100 people in the room.)
 Twitter entered the mix for the first time at this meeting.

 Let's oppose cars and go back to horses and buggies too.